Putting durable growth themes to work

 - Several of Danaher’s portfolio companies, such as Cepheid, Pall, IDT, and Radiometer, are delivering a significant tailwind to its growth.

-- Increased testing and the buildout of a more robust pandemic infrastructure should support normalized mid-to-high single-digit revenue growth for Danaher for several years.
+- Combined, we expect normalized mid to high single-digit revenue growth for Danaher for several years.

 See how investing in companies with durable long-term growth prospects, high and/or improving capital returns, and a strong ownership culture drives 5-star performance as of 5/31/2020.